 For 2023, the maximum monthly federal payment for SSI is $914, but it can be more or less depending on whether you have income and whether your state pays an SSI supplement.
 On average, SSI pays $604 in monthly benefits.

 In addition to your ongoing monthly cash benefit, you'll likely—depending on how long it takes for Social Security to approve your application—be entitled to a payment of past-due benefits.
 For SSI, you can receive past-due benefits calculated from the first day of the month after you applied.

-Because it can take Social Security anywhere from three months to two years to approve you for SSI benefits, your backpay may be worth many thousands of dollars.
-Backpay is often paid out as a lump sum, but depending on the amount of backpay you are owed, the payment may be broken into installments.
-(SSI backpay may be paid in installments, while Social Security disability backpay is always paid in a single lump sum.)
+Because it can take Social Security years to approve your application for SSI benefits, your backpay may be worth many thousands of dollars.
+Back pay is often paid out as a lump sum, but depending on the amount of backpay you are owed, the payment may be broken into installments.
+(Keep in mind if you receive a lump-sum payment, the SSI program has certain restrictions on how you can spend the money.)

 Read the rules on when SSI backpay is paid in installments and when it is paid in a lump sum.

-If you are approved for SSI, you are automatically entitled to Medicaid benefits.
+If you're approved for SSI, you are automatically entitled to Medicaid benefits.

 In most states, you don't have to apply separately; your Medicaid benefits will start soon after you are approved.